 - Fluid levels – Engines can tend to get quite hot when driving mountain roads, so an efficient cooling system is essential.

 - Tyres – you will be doing a lot of miles.
 Ensure you have the correct pressure and that your spare tyres are in good condition

 - Brakes – Gradients can be severe, so please ensure your brakes are in perfect condition.

 We would advise that you also bring with you:

-- some additional oil (most brands are readily available in Europe) but the classic 20/50 is not easily available.
+- Some additional oil (most brands are readily available in Europe) but the classic 20/50 is not easily available.

-- Your car handbook (for more modern cars) as this may well list European dealers for your marque should the need arise, or have some guides to fixing the problem
+- Your car handbook (for more modern cars) as this may well list European dealers for your marque should the need arise, or have some guides to fixing the problem.